kotzgroup/bib-styles/README.md

 * `subset-*` produce a bibtex file that is a subset of the source bibtex
 * `*DOI.bst` produce a latex References section much like the standard styles but with smarts to support DOI and URL fields.
-* `ACMmend.bst` incorporates special 'fixes' to deal with Mendeley exports.
+* `ACM.bst` incorporates special 'fixes' to deal with Mendeley exports.
 It natively handles DOI.
-	* TODO: rename it `ACM.bst`
-* `plainDOImend.bst` incorporates special 'fixes' to deal with Mendeley exports.
+* `plainDOI.bst` incorporates special 'fixes' to deal with Mendeley exports.
-	* TODO: merge this into `plainDOI` permanently, and add the same capability to other `*DOI.bst` as well.

 ## Reference material